ckotzbauer/chekr/README.md

 * Generate a high-availability report of your workload depending on your configurations.
 * Generate a resource-usage overview by querying Prometheus metrics and compare them with the requests and limits beeing set.
-* List deprecated API obbjects
+* List deprecated API objects
 * Output as table, json or html.
 * Bash completions (Bash, Zsh, Fish, PowerShell)